UPCX-CORE/UPCX-Core/libraries/chain_kv/README.md

 6. [Extending Session](#extending-session)
 7. [What is an Undo stack](#what-is-an-undo-stack)

-## Enable ChainKV in Nodeos
+## Enable ChainKV in Nodupcx

-To enable the use of the RocksDB backing store in nodeos provide this argument when starting nodeos `--backing-store rocksdb`.
+To enable the use of the RocksDB backing store in nodupcx provide this argument when starting nodupcx `--backing-store rocksdb`.
-By default Chainbase is the backing store of Nodeos.
-So when this argument is not present when starting Nodeos, Chainbase will be used.
-You can also be explicit in setting the use of Chainbase by specifying `--backing-store chainbase` when starting Nodeos.
+By default Chainbase is the backing store of Nodupcx.
+So when this argument is not present when starting Nodupcx, Chainbase will be used.
+You can also be explicit in setting the use of Chainbase by specifying `--backing-store chainbase` when starting Nodupcx.

 ## ChainKV or Chainbase